-Israel’s Old Testament history can be epitomised as a continual struggle between Baal worship and Yahweh worship.
-Baal was a fertility god, in whose cult the fertility of land and people was promoted by incantations, by fornication before stone pillars and wooden Asherahs (the female equivalent of the pillars), and by sacrificing animals and sometimes children.
-Yahweh worship was founded on three facts about him: he had created the world, he had redeemed Israel from a life of slavery, and he had given Israel a reflection of his holiness and righteousness in the Law (Deut 4:32-40).
-The biblical authors mention the Creation as many times as they mention the Exodus, recognising that everything owed its existence to him and he alone had power over the weather and the womb.
+Yahweh worship was founded on three facts: he had created the world, he had redeemed Israel from slavery, and he had given Israel a reflection of his holiness and righteousness in the Torah.
+The biblical authors mention the Creation as many times as they mention the Exodus, perceiving that everything owed its existence to him and he alone had power over the weather and the womb.
 That is what made him God.
 By contrast, Baal did not create the world, did not redeem Israel, and was not holy and righteous, though he was much less demanding.

-The New Testament understanding was the same, but with some additions: God had created all things through Jesus Christ, believers in Christ could be redeemed from sin in a more fundamental way than was possible under the Law, and Christ was the perfect reflection of God’s holiness and righteousness.
-In the 19th century, under pressure from the prophets of Baal in new guise, the Church began to abandon belief in God as Creator.
-It became customary with some to talk about Providence rather than God, and eventually God and Nature became indistinguishable.
+The New Testament conception was the same, but with some additions: God had created all things through Jesus Christ, believers in Christ could be redeemed from sin in a more fundamental way than was possible under the Law, and Christ was the perfect reflection of God’s holiness and righteousness.
+In the 19th century, under pressure from the prophets of Baal in new guise, the Church began to abandon belief in God as Creator, and it became customary to talk about Providence rather than God.
 The Church ceased to understand who God was and forfeited much of her power as witness-bearer.